The negotiation process

 • Any unforeseen circumstance that the pCPA believes warrants initiation of negotiation.

-3. Line Extensions
+3. Line extensions

 A line extension is when a manufacturer introduces a new product that is a new version or an enhancement of one of their existing drugs.